Planet: Modern discoveries

 When subsequent planets were discovered in the 18th and 19th centuries, Uranus was named for a Greek deity and Neptune for a Roman one (the counterpart of Poseidon).
 The asteroids were initially named from mythology as well—Ceres, Juno, and Vesta are major Roman goddesses, and Pallas is an epithet of the major Greek goddess Athena—but as more and more were discovered, they first started being named after more minor goddesses, and the mythological restriction was dropped starting from the twentieth asteroid Massalia in 1852.
-Pluto (named after the Greek god of the underworld) was given a classical name, as it was considered a major planet when it was discovered.
+Pluto was named after the Greek god of the underworld, who could make himself invisible, since the search for Planet X had taken so long (and secondarily because the first two letters are Percival Lowell's initials).

 The names of Uranus (天王星 "sky king star"), Neptune (海王星 "sea king star"), and Pluto (冥王星 "underworld king star") in Chinese, Korean, and Japanese are calques based on the roles of those gods in Roman and Greek mythology.
 (Note: In Korean, these names are more often written in Hangul rather than Chinese characters, e.g. 명왕성 for Pluto.
 In Vietnamese, calques are more common than directly reading these names as Sino-Vietnamese, e.g. sao Thuỷ rather than Thuỷ tinh for Mercury.
 Pluto is not sao Minh Vương but sao Diêm Vương "Yama star".)
 In the 19th century, Alexander Wylie and Li Shanlan calqued the names of the first 117 asteroids into Chinese, and many of their names are still used today, e.g. Ceres (穀神星 "grain goddess star"), Pallas (智神星 "wisdom goddess star"), Juno (婚神星 "marriage goddess star"), Vesta (灶神星 "hearth goddess star"), and Hygiea (健神星 "health goddess star").
 Such translations were extended to some later minor planets, including some of the dwarf planets discovered in the 21st century, e.g. Haumea (妊神星 "pregnancy goddess star"), Makemake (鳥神星 "bird goddess star"), and Eris (鬩神星 "quarrel goddess star").
 However, except for the better-known asteroids and dwarf planets, many of them are rare outside Chinese astronomical dictionaries.